-On completion of this course the student will know about:
+On completion of this course the student will be able to:

-- EMI Coupling Principles.

-- EMI Specification, Standards and Limits.

-- EMI Measurements and Control Techniques.

-- EMC Design of PCBs.
+- Describe the EMI Coupling Principles. - Identify the EMI Specification, Standards and Limits. - Describe the EMI Measurements and Control Techniques. - apply EMC Design of PCBs.

-ECBY05 HIGH PERFORMANCE COMMUNICATION NETWORKS
+ECBY05 HIGH PERFORMANCE COMMUNICATION LTPC NETWORKS 3003

-- To introduce various high speed network architectures and protocols - To study about various advanced network architecture - To introduce the fundamentals of Bluetooth technology
+- To explain various high speed network architectures and protocols - To discuss various advanced network architecture - To explain the fundamentals and protocol architecture of WiMax and LTE networks